 This policy applies to all University community members, regardless of the sexual orientation, gender expression, or gender identity of the parties involved, including students, faculty, staff, visitors, and independent contractors, as well as those who participate in the University's programs and activities, whether on or off campus, including study-away programs.
 Any such individual may make a report under this policy.
 Vendors, independent contractors, visitors, and others who conduct business with the University or on University property are also expected to comply with this policy; complaints against such University affiliates will be handled in accordance with existing contracts and agreements.
-The University will respond promptly and equitably to all allegations of sexual misconduct involving a University will consider any requests for confidentiality within the context of the University's obligation to provide a safe, nondiscriminatory environment for all community members.
+The University will respond promptly and equitably to all allegations of sexual misconduct involving a University community member and will provide resource options for complainant s of alleged sexual misconduct.
+The University will consider any requests for confidentiality within the context of the University's obligation to provide a safe, nondiscriminatory environment for all community members.
 Further details on how requests for confidentiality are handled in cases of sexual misconduct may be found in the "Reports to a Confidential Resource" section of this policy.
 Pursuant to the requirements of Title IX, the University has an independent responsibility to investigate (apart from any separate criminal investigation by law enforcement) and address sexual misconduct, even in the absence of a complaint by the alleged complainant.